George Chuvalo: Other notable contests

 Chuvalo defeated many heavyweights who were top ten contenders, including Johnny Arthur, Julio Mederos, Howard King, Alex Miteff, James J. Parker, Yvon Durelle, Bob Cleroux, Willie Besmanoff, Mike DeJohn, Doug Jones, Bill Nielsen, Dante Cane, Joe Bygraves, Manuel Ramos, Jerry Quarry and Cleveland Williams.
-Some of his controversial losses on decision were to Bob Cleroux (twice), Floyd Patterson (Ring Magazine Fighter of the Year), Ernie Terrell and Oscar Bonavena.
+Some of his controversial losses on decision were to Bob Cleroux (twice), Floyd Patterson (twice World heavyweight boxing champion and Ring Magazine Fighter of the Year), Ernie Terrell and Oscar Bonavena.
 His two draws against Alex Miteff and Tony Alongi were also controversial.
 In his defeats, Chuvalo failed to go the distance only in 1967 with Joe Frazier, and in 1970 with George Foreman.
 In both cases the referee stopped the fight while Chuvalo was still on his feet.
-He was also disqualified in 1961 against Joe Erskine (for headbutting - after complaining repeatedly about being fouled).
+He was also disqualified in 1961 against Joe Erskine (for headbutting—after complaining repeatedly about being fouled).
 Chuvalo holds the distinction of never being knocked down in his 93 professional bouts.

 Tributes and other appearances

 Chuvalo appeared in theatrical films, with acting roles in I Miss You, Hugs and Kisses (1978), Stone Cold Dead (1979), The Fly (1986), Last Man Standing (1987), Prom Night III: The Last Kiss (1989), Lee's Offering (2005) and Sicilian Vampire (2015).

 On television, Chuvalo had an acting role in the 1991 film The Return of Eliot Ness as Tony Urso, and on the crime-fighting series Counterstrike as the Ring Announcer for the fight between Sugar Duke (Richard Chevolleau) and Cal Sparks in the 1993 episode, "The Contender."

 His 1966 match against Ali was the subject of Joseph Blasioli's 2003 documentary film The Last Round: Chuvalo vs. Ali.

-On December 17, 2011, he travelled to Sarajevo to attend the unveiling of a statue in his honour in Ljubuški, his parents' birthplace, on December 18, 2011.
+On December 18, 2011, he was present for the unveiling of a statue in his honour in Ljubuški, his parents' birthplace.